Followers

 Lasting Legacy

-Although he was an accomplished leader of troops in combat, Carleton's legacy centers on his skills as an administrator – a man who could organize and manage during peace, crisis, and war.
-His talents helped wind down the eight-year American War for Independence with decorum and reason and helped build the future Dominion of Canada.
-Both of these mark him as a great leader who made an imprint on the future of North America.
+Although he was an accomplished leader of troops in combat, Carleton's legacy focuses on his skills as an administrator—a man capable of organizing and managing during peace, crisis, and war.
+His talents helped bring to a close the eight-year American War for Independence with decorum and reason, and they aided in building the future Dominion of Canada.
+Both of these demonstrate his status as a great leader who left a mark on the future of North America.

 Carleton Memorial